-- to confirm that we have a full understanding of, and are meeting, our relevant statutory, licence and regulatory obligations; - to confirm that we have taken steps to understand and meet customer expectations; - to confirm that the company is taking appropriate steps to manage or mitigate the material risks it faces; and - to explain any significant matters relevant to the company's performance in 2022/23, as presented in section 3 of the regulatory Annual Performance Report.
+- to confirm that we have a full understanding of, and are meeting, our relevant statutory, licence and regulatory obligations; - to confirm that we have taken steps to understand and meet customer expectations; - to confirm that the company is taking appropriate steps to manage or mitigate the material risks it faces; and - to explain any significant matters relevant to the company's performance in 2023/24, as presented in section 3 of the regulatory Annual Performance Report.

 The statement explains the company's approach to regulatory compliance and assurance and sets out its statement of compliance.
-It should be read alongside the company's Annual Report and Financial Statements for the year ended 31 March 2023, which includes a summary of the company's operational performance for 2022/23 from page 62 of our Annual Report and Financial Statements 2022/23 and sets out how the company manages risk and uncertainty from page 108 of our Annual Report and Financial Statements 2022/23.
+It should be read alongside the company's Annual Report and Financial Statements for the year ended 31 March 2024, which includes a summary of the company's operational performance for 2023/24 from page 42 of our Annual Report and Financial Statements 2023/24 and from page 80 sets out how the company manages risk and uncertainty.